-As shown in Figure 2, the service-Profit-Chain application in the hotels has some constraints related to the applied strategy.
-When the hotel offers higher quality service, some additional costs will need to be incurred, but at the same time it creates an opportunity to charge a higher price for hotels applying the differentiation strategy.
-However, for hotels applying the cost leadership strategy, there is a borderline of the maximum price level they could possibly charge to the customer, and consequently, they reach the maximum service quality level they could provide without hurting the financial performance.
+As shown on Figure 2, the application of Service-Profit-Chain in the hotels have some constraints related to the applied strategy.
+When the hotel offers a higher quality service, some additional costs will need to be incurred, but at the same time it creates an opportunity to charge a higher price for hotels applying the differentiation strategy.
+However, for hotels applying the cost leadership strategy, there is a border line of the maximum price level they could possibly charge to the customer, and consequently they reach the maximum service quality level they could possibly provide without hurting the financial performance.
 When such hotels further increase their service quality level, they will consequently cut the hotels' profitability.

 This study also found that employee engagement affects the service quality performed, which is consistent with previous researchers (Myrden, 2013; Salanova et al., 2005; Na-Nan et al., 2015).
-The Service-Profit-Chain concept stated that service quality could only be created by an engaged workforce willing to give out high levels of effort on their work because they enjoy their work-life quality (Lau, 2000).
+The Service-Profit-Chain concept stated that service quality can only be created by engaged workforce who are willing to give out high levels of effort on their work because they enjoy their quality of work life (Lau, 2000).